daksh0786/MultiUtility_App/README.md

 from here we can generate the pickle file again and use in our project

+1) To create a virtual env:
+py -m venv .venv
+here i have set .venv as the name of the envt

+2) .\.venv\Scripts\Activate
+to activate the environment

+3) To deactivate an envt
+deactivate

 Install all the necessary dependancy

+1) to run:
+python app.py

-To make exe file run:
+2) To make exe file run:
 python .\build_script.py

-To open the exe file:
+3) To open the exe file:
 .\dist\AppSuite.exe